-PUC student athletes will be housed on campus to continue their training outdoors, since the gym and fitness facilities continue to be closed.
+PUC student athletes will be housed on campus to continue their training.
+Facility use will be dependent on the current tier Napa County is in.
 All athletic personnel, including athletes, coaches, and student workers, will be required to attend training in COVID-19 prevention.